 Marsin Alshamary is a nonresident fellow with the Foreign Policy program, where she was a postdoctoral research fellow from 2020-21.
-She is also a research fellow at the Middle East Initiative at the Belfer Center for Science and International Affairs with the Harvard Kennedy School.
+She is also a research fellow in the Middle East Initiative at the Belfer Center for Science and International Affairs with the Harvard Kennedy School and an assistant professor of political science at Boston College.
 Her research examines the intersection of religion and politics in the Middle East, looking particularly at how the Shi’a religious establishment in Iraq has intervened in formal politics, in protest, and in peacebuilding.
 She is currently working on her book manuscript, “A Century of the Iraqi Hawza: How Clerics Shaped Protests and Politics in Modern Day Iraq”, which examines how the Shi’a religious establishment – the Marjayya – reacted to protest movements during various eras of Iraq’s history, from monarchy to republic to dictatorship and democratization.

 In addition to her research on religion and politics, Alshamary has written extensively on civil society in Iraq and on post-2003 protests.
 Her work on civil society interrogates the presumed link between civil society and democratization by examining the development of organization life in the mid-Euphrates region of Iraq after 2003.
 This research has been published as a report for Brookings.
 In addition, Alshamary has led a project mapping civil society in Iraq, supported by the Konrad Adenauer Foundation.